objectionary/eo/README.md

 ```

 An object can be made as a copy of an existing object, but with a
-different (or similar) set of arguments for one of the constructors, for
+different (or similar) set of parameters for one of the constructors, for
 example (`ot` is the name of the object):

 ```